Mudhalvan: Casting

 The lead role was initially written with Rajinikanth in mind, but he was unwilling to star in the film.
 Vijay was also considered by Shankar for the role, though the actor turned the offer down.
 Shankar revealed that he even approached Kamal Haasan for the film, but he was doing Hey Ram at that time.
 Arjun, who had previously collaborated with Shankar in Gentleman (1993), was willing to offer bulk schedule dates for the film and was subsequently signed on.

-Shankar noted that he was interested in casting Meena in the leading role, but he opted against doing so as the actress was working with Arjun in another film in the same period, Rhythm (2000).
-Subsequently, Manisha Koirala, who worked with Shankar in Indian, was selected to play Arjun's heroine.
+Shankar noted that he was interested in casting Meena as the lead actress, but opted against doing so as the actress was working with Arjun in another film in the same period, Rhythm (2000).
+Subsequently, Manisha Koirala, who worked with Shankar in Indian, was selected to play that role.
 Raghuvaran was signed to play the chief antagonist in the film, while Vadivelu and Manivannan were also chosen to play other characters.
 Despite reports that Shilpa Shetty was added to the cast in February 1999, it was later clarified to be untrue.
-Laila, who had made her acting debut earlier in the year with Kallazhagar, was signed on to portray the role planned with Shetty instead.
+Laila, who had made her acting debut earlier in the year with Kallazhagar, was signed on to appear in the film.
 Originally, her role was supposed to feature throughout the film, but Shankar shortened her character, owing to her call sheet problems.
 Renowned muralist Natanam and Kalairani were cast as Arjun's parents.
-S. Sashikanth, who went on to produce films like Thamizh Padam (2010) and Kaaviya Thalaivan (2014), and K. R. Mathivaanan, who directed Aridhu Aridhu (2010), worked as assistant directors.
+S. Sashikanth, who went on to produce films like Tamizh Padam (2010) and Kaaviya Thalaivan (2014), and K. R. Mathivaanan, who directed Aridhu Aridhu (2010), worked as assistant directors.